hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 * Reads and writes can be batched to speed up performance.
 Batching can dramatically improve the performance of Ringbuffer.

-### Capacity
+### Configuring Ringbuffer Capacity

-By default, a Ringbuffer is configured with a capacity of 10000 items.
-Internally, an array is created with exactly that size.
-If a time-to-live is configured, then an array of longs is also created that stores the expiration time for every item.
+By default, a Ringbuffer is configured with a `capacity` of 10000 items.
+This creates an array with a size of 10000.
+If a `time-to-live` is configured, then an array of longs is also created that stores the expiration time for every item.
-In a lot of cases, you may want to change this number to something that fits your needs better.
+In a lot of cases, you may want to change this `capacity` number to something that better fits your needs.

-Below is a declarative configuration example of a Ringbuffer with a capacity of 2000 items.
+Below is a declarative configuration example of a Ringbuffer with a `capacity` of 2000 items.

 ```xml
 <ringbuffer name="rb">